 The following month, Kick It Out told the Commission about a serious incident connected with the charity concerning a report of an alleged sexual assault that happened in 2017.

 The Commission opened a case to assess the issues and then interviewed a number of people who had raised concerns.
 This information helped set the terms of reference for an independent review of the charity, commissioned by the trustees at the earliest opportunity and led by a QC (quality control).

 The full copy of the report and recommendations, was completed in August 2019.

 The report identified poor communication and a lack of training in key areas such as governance and staff welfare.
 Many staff felt they were not managed well by the senior management team, with some feeling overworked and inadequately supported.

 The report made a series of recommendations including:

-the introduction of a more effective support system for staff to give individuals a means to raise concerns.
+- introduction of a more effective support system for staff to give individuals a way to raise concerns.

 The charity now has a new chair and three other new trustees in post, with plan to implement recommendations within six months of the charity’s first meeting under the new board in November.